 Note: These solutions are applicable to fix the Dell, Asus, Lenovo, Microsoft Surface, Toshiba, HP laptop overheating issue.

 Fix Windows 10 Laptop Overheating Issues

-Here are Several recommended fixes You must first apply to check and fix If any corrupted system files, Security software or External Device causing the issue.
+Here are several recommended fixes You must first apply to check and fix If any corrupted system files, Security software, or External Devices causing the issue.